ellishuntley/ellishuntley/README.md

 ### Hi, I'm Ellis 👋

-I am a fourth year integrated masters student studying physics at the University of Manchester.
+I am a University of Manchester graduate with a First-Class Masters in Physics.

-Email: ellis.huntley@student.manchester.ac.uk

 <!--
 **ellishuntley/ellishuntley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.